090max/covid19IndiaTracker/README.md

 * Automatically fetches the user's location and displays the state wise report.
 * Shows visualization of the Covid-19 reports in India so far.
 * The Server API(Implemented in Python Flask) regularly updates the data from "https://www.mohfw.gov.in/" in every 15 minutes interval.
-* Easy to install as this is a Personalized Web App.
+* Easy to install as this is a Progressive Web App.

 ### Built With
 * [ReactJS](https://reactjs.org/)